openstack-archive/searchlight/devstack/README.rst

 Full example local.conf
 =======================

-The example local.conf MAY not be up to date with the rest of devstack.
+The example `local.conf <local.conf>`_ MAY not be up to date with the rest of devstack.

-:download:`local.conf <local.conf>`

 .. note::
    You will need to look through the settings and potentially customize it to your